Anaheim Dog Bite Lawyers

 - Cause — Most causes are covered by this statute, except for some scenarios.
 For example, strict liability is unlikely to apply if someone provokes a dog, causing it to bite in self-defense.

 Under the California dog bite statute, you don’t need to prove that the owner was negligent.
 You must only demonstrate that the incident does not fall under any exemptions.
-Leave this task to our Anaheim dog bite lawyers.
-With our extensive knowledge of applicable laws, we will develop a solid strategy to pursue the highest compensation for you.
+An Anaheim dog bite lawyer can help explain how the law applies to your situation and guide you through the steps involved in pursuing a claim.

 Where Dog Bites Can Occur In Anaheim